storj-archived/storj-bounty-program/bounty-details.rst

 Guest Writer
 ~~~~~~~~~~~~~

 Storj is excited to feature guest writers on our community blog!
 We welcome anyone from the community to contribute ideas pertaining to technology, blockchain, future-forward thoughts on the industry & technology, and retrospectives of events and talks attended.
 You're welcome to submit an abstract or proposal to bounty@storj.io.
-We'll have a committee review your proposal submission and reply back within a week.
+We'll have a committee review your submission and reply back within a week.
+Please include in the email:
+* full name
+* any social media/website links
+* proposal that is 3-5 sentences long
+* links to any previous written material you've accomplished

 .. note:: Please do not submit your blog post without approval of your proposal or abstract.